Skip to content

 Data Sources

 BioMCP unifies multiple biomedical data providers behind one CLI grammar.
 This reference explains source provenance, authentication requirements, base endpoints, and operational caveats so users can reason about result quality and troubleshooting.
+Use Source Licensing and Terms for provider terms, reuse constraints, and indirect-only provenance rows.

 Source matrix